zZissou/rails_bog_app-1/README.md

 Rails.application.routes.draw do
   root to: "creatures#index"

-  resources :creatures, only: [:index, :new]

-  # resources :creatures, only: [:index, :new] is equivalent to:
-  # get "/creatures", to: "creatures#index"
-  # get "/creatures/new", to: "creatures#new"
+  get "/creatures", to: "creatures#index" get "/creatures/new", to: "creatures#new"
 end
 ```